AloraAnophis/Trailblazers-Guide/README.md

 Harmless Architect: Basics of Claiming a system

-Stellar Architect: How and Where to Claim
+Stellar Architect: How and Why of Primary Ports

 System Architect: Beyond the Primary Port